siinkine/Learned-MECT/README.md

 ### Ellipse dataset
 The ellipse dataset is generated using matlab.
 The codes for dataset generation can be found under  ```data/xx ```.

-Note: Codes and readme are currently being updated.
-If you need the network files please contact: satu.inkinen@oulu.fi